CraigKelly/steam-data/data/columns.md

 * GenreIsRacing - (Boolean) True if for any i, `genres[i].description` is "racing"
 * GenreIsMassivelyMultiplayer - (Boolean) True if for any i, `genres[i].description` is "massively multiplayer"

 * PriceCurrency - (Text) `price_overview.currency` in JSON
 * PriceInitial - (Float) `price_overview.initial` in JSON, divided by 100.0 to converts cents to currency
 * PriceFinal - (Float) `price_overview.final` in JSON, divided by 100.0 to converts cents to currency

+* SteamSpyOwners - (steamspy.com) total owners, which includes free weekend trials and other possibly spurious numbers.
+* SteamSpyOwnersVariance - (steamspy.com) total owners, which includes free weekend trials and other possibly spurious numbers.
+Note that this is not technically variance: according to steamspy.com, "the real number... lies somewhere on... [value +/- variance]"
+* SteamSpyPlayersEstimate - (steamspy.com) best estimate of total number of people who have played the game since March 2009
+* SteamSpyPlayersVariance - (steamspy.com) errors bounds on SteamSpyPlayersEstimate.
+Note that this is not technically variance: according to steamspy.com, "the real number... lies somewhere on... [value +/- variance]"

 * SupportEmail - (Textual) `support_info.email` in JSON
 * SupportURL - (Textual) `support_info.url` in JSON